-The Division, as the State Mental Health Agency (SMHA), was awarded a SAMHSA Cooperative Agreement System of Care Expansion Implementation (SOC XPI) grant in 2014 to implement a comprehensive, culturally and linguistically competent strategic plan to strengthen, enhance, and expand System of Care for children and youth with serious emotional disorders and their families in North Carolina.
+The Division, as the State Mental Health Agency (SMHA), developed a comprehensive, culturally and linguistically competent strategic plan as a result of implementing a SAMHSA grant initially funded in 2014 to strengthen, enhance, and expand System of Care for children and youth with serious emotional disorders and their families in North Carolina.
 This strategic plan continues to be implemented in close partnership with youth and families and in collaboration with child welfare, education, juvenile justice, substance abuse, primary care, and other child-serving organizations.
-One component of the plan is the piloting of an evidence-based service delivery model called High Fidelity Wraparound (HFW) in five (5) NC sites:
+One component of the plan is advancing an evidence-based service delivery model called High Fidelity Wraparound (HFW) in counties among the six (6) LME/MCOs: Alliance Health Plan, Eastpointe, Partners, Sandhills, Trillium Behavioral Health, and Vaya Healthcare.
+Additional goals focus on the enhancement of North Carolina's SOC infrastructure within the state's current management care environment and NC Medicaid Transformation.